tanepiper/nischt/README.md

 #### Installation

-In order to run the script, you need to have php installed on your machine.
+In order to run the script, you need to have PHP installed on your machine.

 *Most Mac OS versions ship with PHP*, so it's very likely you won't have to do anything.
 If that's not the case, for more info on how to install it, click [here](https://medium.com/@romaninsh/install-php-7-2-on-macos-high-sierra-with-homebrew-bdc4d1b04ea6).